 - Your company report will download to your computer device

-If you are selling on Amazon as a sole trader or partnership, your UTR number may suffice as a business registration extract, but you might have to provide evidence by uploading a copy of a letter from HMRC which contains your UTR.
+If you decide to sell on Amazon as a sole trader or partnership, your UTR number may suffice as a business registration extract, but you might have to provide evidence by uploading a copy of a letter from HMRC that contains your UTR.

 Uploading more than one document at a time

 There is a limit to the number of documents that you can upload and submit for review.
 If you need to provide several documents, you may have to merge them into one document.
 You can do this by scanning each document, merging the scanned images into a Microsoft Word document, and creating a PDF.